alienflip/Scaffold-Algo/README.md

 > register on [purestake](https://developer.purestake.io/) or [tatum](https://dashboard.tatum.io/) for your API key <

->> Note that you will have to change some script headers depending on which network you use. <
+>> Note that you will have to change some script headers depending on which network you use.
+It defaults to purestake<

 -----